dharmab/8492sqdn.net/content/guides/dcs/performance/index.md

 _Current known issues and workarounds_

-- No bulletins at this time.
+- [Some players are seeing visual artifacts that look like infinitely long brown stripes.](https://forum.dcs.world/topic/361719-terrain-visual-issues/).
+No known root cause or workaround at this time.

 # Recommended Specs